 I know that you and I often come across amazing journals splattered across the interwebs and it can seem like a daunting, intimidating practice to take part in.

 But journaling can be widely described as expressing yourself in book form.
 That’s it.
-You put something in those pages, whatever you fancy, really.
+And that’s everything.

 Maybe you are a writer – classic with black ink and lined paper.

 Or maybe you love doodling, drawing out your feelings with lines and shapes.

 Or maybe you have an eye for collage, putting bits and bobs that go so well together.